 This vocational program is designed to provide the language skills necessary for students to effectively communicate in English in everyday situations.
 The program is designed for those individuals who need instruction in English to be able to use the knowledge and skills they already possess in order to obtain employment or enhance their command of English for professional purposes.
 This program is ideal for people with some work experience, but lack effective oral and written skills to communicate in English with accuracy and fluency.
 Students admitted to the program must possess job skills as evidenced by documentation, such as, credentials, test scores, job experience, or verification of skill competencies by a third party.
 The program covers the four skills of listening, speaking, reading, and writing.
 The focus of the program is on both fluency and accuracy and the development of linguistic and communication skills.
 Students can complete training in 36 weeks attending the day session, 50 weeks attending evening sessions and 60 weeks attending weekend sessions.
-Program completion and placement rates for 2021 are 67% and 100% respectively.
+There is no completion and placement data for this program for 2022.